-- helping our Board oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters, including our whistleblower report system, and addressing any reports submitted; - reviewing related person transactions; - overseeing management of our cybersecurity and other information technology risks, controls and procedures; - obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues when required by applicable law; and - · approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- helping our Board oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters, including our whistleblower report system, and addressing any reports submitted; - reviewing related person transactions; - overseeing management of our cybersecurity and other information technology risks, controls and procedures; - obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues when required by applicable law; and - approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-Kelly Kennedy, Karl Khoury and Gisel Ruiz served as members of the Audit Committee during 2021, with Ms. Kennedy serving as Chairperson of the committee.
+Kelly J. Kennedy, Karl Khoury, Glenda Flanagan and Gisel Ruiz served as members of the Audit Committee during the fiscal year ended December 25, 2022, with Ms. Kennedy serving as Chairperson of the committee.
+Effective August 16, 2022, Ms. Ruiz resigned from the Audit Committee and Ms. Flanagan was appointed as a member of the committee.
 Our Board has determined that each member of the Audit Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Board has further determined that Ms. Kennedy is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
+The Board has further determined that each of Ms. Kennedy and Ms. Flanagan is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with applicable requirements.
 In arriving at these determinations, our Board has examined each Audit Committee member's scope of experience and the nature of their employment in the corporate finance sector.
-The Audit Committee met four times during the fiscal year ended December 26, 2021.
+The Audit Committee met five times during the fiscal year ended December 25, 2022.